strukturag/libde265/README.md

 libde265 has no dependencies on other libraries, but both optional example programs have dependencies on:

-- SDL (optional for dec265's YUV overlay output),
+- SDL2 (optional for dec265's YUV overlay output),

 - Qt (required for sherlock265),